Vermont Street

 The appeal is the trivia: this is the street that should be famous but isn’t.
 Lombard Street has the flowers, the views, and the tour buses.
 Vermont Street has cracked asphalt, parked cars, and silence.
 If you’ve already done Lombard and want the real crookedest street, this is it.

 Every April, Vermont Street hosts the Bring Your Own Big Wheel race.
 Adults on children’s plastic tricycles careen down the switchbacks at alarming speed while crowds cheer from the sidewalk.
-It’s one of the most purely joyful events in San Francisco.
+One of the more purely joyful events in San Francisco.

 A 2-minute drive-through or walk-up.
 Combine with a visit to Potrero Hill for its 18th Street views and neighborhood restaurants.